eryalito/kubensync-operator/docs/reference/template-functions.md

 - `indent`: Indents a string by the specified number of spaces.

 !!! info
-    Full list of functions can be found in the [Sprig documentation](https://masterminds.github.io/sprig) and [Sprout documentation](https://docs.atom.codes/sprout/registries/list-of-all-registries)
+    Full list of functions can be found in the [Sprout documentation](https://docs.atom.codes/sprout/registries/list-of-all-registries).